pulumi/docs/content/blog/provisioned-concurrency-insurance-against-cold-starts-in-aws-lambda/index.md

 If your Lambda hosts a latency-sensitive API, especially with runtimes like Java and .NET, you should strive to find the right balance between the percentage of requests that result in a cold start and the money spent on concurrency.
 Autoscaling should help once AWS has fixed the initial glitches that slipped into their current services, are fixed.

-If you want to try this for yourself, we've updated the Serverless C# App example to show off the scenario of configurable AWS Lambda provisioned concurrency.
+If you want to try this for yourself, we've updated the [Serverless App example](https://github.com/pulumi/examples/blob/master/aws-ts-serverless-raw/) to show off the scenario of configurable AWS Lambda provisioned concurrency.